How to Make Pinecone Bird feeders in 3-Easy Steps! Super Fun!

 - Craft scissors

-- Paper plates + Paper towels
+- Paper plates or small bowls and paper towels

 - Baby wipes

-- Newsprint to cover work surface
+- Butcher Paper, Brown paper, or Newsprint to cover the work surface

-Make Pinecone Bird Feeders Without Peanut Butter?
+How to Make Pinecone Bird Feeders Without Peanut Butter

 Wondering how to make pinecone bird feeders without peanut butter?
 No worries!